Basics of reverse mortgages

 For starters, reverse mortgages are complex and costly -- and may affect eligibility for Medicaid and Supplemental Security Income benefits.

-As a result, homeowners interested in taking out a reverse mortgage are required to receive mandatory (free) counseling by an independent third-party, including an agency approved by the Department of Housing an Urban Development or a national counseling agency such as AARP.
+As a result, homeowners interested in taking out a reverse mortgage are required to receive mandatory (free) counseling by an independent third party, including an agency approved by the Department of Housing and Urban Development or a national counseling agency such as AARP.
 These organizations help homeowners review alternative options.

 "As you get older, it gets harder to grasp some of the terms in these kinds of transactions, so it's not a bad idea to have someone younger who you trust, like an adult child, involved in the process," says Cook.

-The interest rate you pay is also generally higher than a traditional mortgage.
+The interest rate you pay is also generally higher than that for a traditional mortgage.

 Spending the equity in your home, of course, also diminishes the value of your estate -- leaving you less to pass along to your heirs down the road.